DJMcK/aws-lake-training/07_comprehend_medical_service/README.md

 ## Pre-requisites
 #### Create bucket in S3
 * Create bucket using the cloudformation script.
-(Replace bucket name in the commented part.)
+* ** IMPORTANT: Replace bucket name in the commented part. **
 * Create folders:
     * athenaoutput
     * comprehendoutput
     * uploadsfolder

+#### Clone repository
+* ** IMPORTANT: Replace bucket name in serverless.yml to your bucket. **

 #### Install Serverless Framework
 * Install nodejs from https://nodejs.org/en/download/
-* [We need to set the proxy to do an npm install of the serverless framework.
-Please run the 2 commands attached in your email woth subject 'npm config set' before proceeding]
+* **We need to set the proxy to do an npm install of the serverless framework.
+Please run the 2 commands attached in your email with subject 'npm config set' before proceeding**

 * Install serverless framework
     ```